Dollar coin (United States): Early dollar coins

 The Coinage Act of 1792 authorized the production of dollar coins from silver.
 The United States Mint produced silver dollar coins from 1794 to 1803, then ceased regular production of silver dollars until 1836.
 The first silver dollars, precisely 1,758 of them, were coined on October 15, 1794, and were immediately delivered to Mint Director David Rittenhouse for distribution to dignitaries as souvenirs.
 Thereafter, until 1804, they were struck in varying quantities.
 There are two obverse designs: Flowing Hair (1794–1795) and Draped Bust (1795–1804).
 There are also two reverse designs used for the Draped Bust variety: small eagle (1795–1798) and heraldic eagle (1798–1804).
 Original silver dollars from this period are highly prized by coin collectors and are exceptionally valuable, and range from fairly common to incredibly rare.
-Because of the early practice of hand engraving each die, there are dozens of varieties known for all dates between 1795–1803.
+Because of the early practice of hand engraving each die, there are dozens of varieties known for all dates between 1795 and 1803.

 It is also one of only two denominations (the other being the cent) minted every year from its inception during the first decade of mint operation.
 Though a new Spanish dollar or 8-real minted after 1772 theoretically contained 417.7 grains of silver of fineness 130/144 (or 377.1 grains fine silver), reliable assays of the period confirmed a fine silver content of 370.95 gr for the average Spanish dollar in circulation.

 The new US silver dollar of 371.25 gr therefore compared favorably and was received at par with the Spanish dollar for foreign payments, and in 1803 President Thomas Jefferson halted new silver dollars made out of the US Mint's limited resources since it failed to stay in domestic circulation.
 The less-exportable half dollar therefore became the largest US-made silver coin in domestic use for the next several decades.
 It was only after Mexican independence in 1821 when their peso's fine silver content of 377.1 grains was firmly upheld, which the US later had to compete with using a heavier Trade dollar coin of 378.0 gr fine silver.